\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

 \subsection{The \'{e}tale fundamental group of an algebraic variety}

-Recall that the \emph{\'{e}tale} (or \emph{algebraic}) \emph{fundamental group} of a connected algebraic variety $X$, with a chosen base point $x\in X$, is defined as the automorphism group of the fiber functor $F^x$ assigning to each \ét covering $\phi:Y\longrightarrow X$ the finite set given by its fibre $F^x(\phi):=\phi^{-1}(x)$ over the base point $x$ (see e.g. \cite[Def.~5.4.1]{Szamuely}).
-Then the \ét fundamental group is a functor from the category of \ét coverings to the category of groups.
+Recall that the \emph{\'{e}tale} (or \emph{algebraic}) \emph{fundamental group} of an algebraic variety $X$, with a chosen \emph{base point} given by a closed point $x\in X$, is defined as the automorphism group of the fiber functor $F^x$ assigning to each finite \ét covering $\phi:Y\longrightarrow X$ the finite set given by its fibre $F^x(\phi):=\phi^{-1}(x)$ over the base point $x$ (see e.g. \cite[Def.~5.4.1]{Szamuely}).
+Then the \ét fundamental group is a functor from the category of finite \ét coverings to the category of groups.
 Grothendieck proved that it is pro-representable \cite{SGA1}, \cite[Prop.~5.4.6]{Szamuely}, that is it can be represented as the inverse limit